François Roche: Career

-While speaking in at an event in London in 2010, Roche shared that he would be "happy" if somebody went into one of his buildings or designs, got lost, and died.
+While speaking in at an event in London in 2010, Roche shared that he would be "happy" if somebody went into one of his buildings or designs, got lost, and abandons need of exit, in reference to S. Brussolo novel (Trajets et Itineraires de l'oubli, 1981).
 That same year, Roche ended his professional relationship with Lavaux and began working with Camille Lacadée.
-In 2011, the avatar used to represent the R&Sie(n) committed "suicide" only to re-emerge in 2017.
+In 2011, the avatar used to represent the R&Sie(n) committed "suicide" only to re-emerge in 2017, to perform his-her first solo retrospective at Frac Orléans.
 Around 2013, Roche opened a studio in the Talat Noi neighborhood of Bangkok.
 Before relocating from Paris to Bangkok, Roche transformed his Paris house in a project called I'm Lost in Paris.
 The project involved cultivating bacteria which turned into vegetation covering the house.

 Roche and Lacadée launched a Kickstarter to raise funds to an "experimental hybrid building" called MMYST.
 The project was to be built by robots in Thailand.
-In May 2015, Roche, Lacadée, and Pierre Huyghe to create "What Could Happen," an "experimental expedition" in the Swiss Alps.
+In May 2015, Roche, Lacadée, and Pierre Huyghe to create "What Could Happen," an "experimental euthanasia expedition" in the Swiss Alps.
 In October 2015, he lectured with Lacadée at the University of Michigan's Taubman College.
 That same month, Roche and Lacadée exhibited #mythomaniaS at the Chicago Architecture Biennial.
 The exhibit included videos of "architectural scenarios" around the world.
 Roche's professional partnership with Lacadée ended in 2015.
+Since 2018 Roche is sharing multiple Works, Events, Films, Biennales (Sydney, Bangkok and Venice...) with Mika Tamori, Tokyo based Artist.

-In 2016, Frac Centre-Val de Loire held a retrospective of Roche's work with New Territories/M4.
+In 2016, Frac Centre-Val de Loire held a retrospective, titled S/he would rather do fiction maker of Roche's work with New Territories/M4.